UCDElecSoc/MakerLabs26/docs/Lab2/Challenge1.md

 ---
-title: "Challenge0: Servo IRL"
+title: "Challenge1: Breadboard the Potentiometer"
 layout: default
-nav_order: 12
+nav_order: 16
 parent: Lab2 - Signals to Speed
 ---

 # Challenge0: Servo IRL

-{: .challenge-title}
+{: .challenge-title }
-> 💪 Challenge 0
+> 💪 Challenge 1
 >
-> Build this simple circuit and program the Arduino with the code from [Task 1](Task1)
+> Build the circuit in [Task 4](Task4) on the breadboard (don't be put off if it doesn't work immediately!)

 ---

-You're **first challenge**!
+You're **first real challenge**!
 Challenges are unguided to test your abilities.

 Don't worry, you're still allowed to use any resource to help you complete it including:
 - Internet Resources